Sunday, September 9, 2012

 We cruised the Sienne at sunset.

-We wandered the flea markets and wished for unlimited baggage allowance and unlimited funds.
+the flea markets and wished for unlimited baggage allowance and unlimited

 We bought vintage dresses, ribbons and shoes.